cosmos/gaia/docs/interchain-security.md

 ## Consumer Chain Distribution Module

 Delegators and validators on the Provider Chain would likely not risk their ATOMs in order to be included in the validator set on a Consumer Chain unless there was some incentive to do so.
 At a minimum, transaction fees gained from processing transactions could be considered as a possible incentive.
 There may also be incentives completely outside the state machine, like a service agreement that comes with regular payments through traditional means of money transmission.
 More likely it is expected that Consumer Chains include some type of block reward as seen in traditional validation schemes.
-This could be in a child-chain specific token used for gas, governance or some other use.
+This could be in a Consumer-Chain specific token used for gas, governance or some other use.

 Regardless of how exactly a reward is calculated it is left up to the Consumer Chain to design a system that is attractive enough for Provider Chain validators to risk their staking token in order to be eligible.
 Once that reward is calculated it needs to be distributed back to the validators that have earned it.
 These rewards could be deposited on the Consumer Chain or the Provider Chain.
 If deposited on the Consumer Chain it would only be possible to record to which validator they were rewarded and over which time period since the per-delegator metrics are stored only on the Provider Chain.